Introduction #

 Project scope #

-The project scope may shift across the year.
-Should the project objectives and outputs change significantly, the students should create a new Concept of Operations signed by all relevant stakeholders.
-If this shift in project scope affects risk, changes to the WHS risk assessment and request for approval should also be completed.
-We aim to ensure that both you and your students achieve the key outcomes/points of value that you are looking for from the project.
+The project scope may evolve over the year.
+If significant changes to objectives or deliverables occur, students should prepare a revised Concept of Operations (ConOps) document, ensuring it is reviewed and signed by all relevant stakeholders.
+If scope changes affect project risks, updates to the Work, Health and Safety (WHS) risk assessment and corresponding approvals will also be required.
+Our goal is to ensure that both you and your student team achieve meaningful outcomes and value from the project.

 We have provided more information about the course and the expected outcomes from the students in the course and assessment guides located on the course website.